Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 “And at the time of the end shall the king of the south push at him: and the king of the north shall come against him like a whirlwind, with chariots, and with horsemen, and with many ships; and he shall enter into the countries, and shall overflow and pass over.
 He shall enter also into the glorious land, and many countries shall be overthrown …” (Daniel 11:40-41).
 The king of the north is a united Europe, and the king of the south is radical Islam led by Iran.
 (Request our free booklet The King of the South.)

 Europe will win this war.
-But that victory will trigger some other events.
+But that victory will trigger other events.
 Europe will then ally itself with the moderate Arabs and attack America, Britain and the nation called Israel.
 Many Bible prophecies thunder this truth.

 Then Russia will lead a bloc that includes China and other Asian nations.
 They know that they are next on Europe’s hit list—the world’s new number one superpower, which likes to attack without warning.
 Germany has a history of such treachery—and Germany leads the EU.
 That is the ideal way to win nuclear wars.
 So Russia and China will gather their armies on the borders of Europe.
 This move will make Europe intensely nervous!
 So much so that it will attack Russia and China.